fz-rit/TrueColorHSI/README.md

 ```

 ### Notes:
-- This is the first official release, featuring the foundational tools for accurate hyperspectral image visualization.
 - The package provides methods that help translate complex hyperspectral data into intuitive, true-to-life images that are easier to interpret and analyze.

 ## Example results